hashicorp/terraform-provider-vault/website/docs/r/identity_oidc_client.html.md

 * `name` - (Required) The name of the client.

-* `key` - (Required) A reference to a named key resource in Vault.
+* `key` - (Optional) A reference to a named key resource in Vault.
   This cannot be modified after creation.
+If not provided, the `default` key is used.

 * `redirect_uris` - (Optional) Redirection URI values used by the client.
   One of these values must exactly match the `redirect_uri` parameter value